Published 27th of April 2021

 Step 4: The Big Move

 The day has officially arrived.
-By now, everyone should be aware of the plan for the day and what they need to be doing.
+By now, everyone should be aware of the plan for the day and what they need to be doing if you have been closely following your office moving checklist.
 Here are some tips to ensure everything goes smoothly:

 - Move all tech equipment first like computers, phones and printers.